certnanny/KeyNanny/doc/migrating_keys.md

-# Migrating KeyNanny Keys
+# Migrating KeyNanny Daemon Keys

 In certain situations, it may be necessary to migrate the data protected by KeyNanny from one system to another.
-This process can be done easily using openssl and the functions provided by KeyNanny.
+This process can be done easily using openssl and the functions provided by keynannyd.

 *Important Disclaimer:* This can also be used to expose the contents of KeyNanny.
 The overall security of your data depends on the processes and